OPQAM/LinuxCommons/LinuxNotes.md

 **.chmod -R 777 /srv/samba/share**
 **.systemctl restart smbd**

+NOTE: If we want a user to, at the very least, be able to enter a folder, we'll need to give that user reading and executing permissions (in general chmod -R 775 -> so that other users can enter)

 (in the Windows machine, go to the address toolbar in files)

 **\\<destination IP\>\shared_folder**